MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-tips-and-tricks.md

 ---
 # Learn Productivity Tips and Tricks for the Debugger in Visual Studio

 Read this topic to learn a few productivity tips and tricks for the Visual Studio debugger.
-For a look at the basic features of the debugger, see [Debugger Feature Tour](../debugger/debugger-feature-tour.md) or [Get started with the debugger](../debugger/getting-started-with-the-debugger.md).
+For a look at the basic features of the debugger, see [Debugger Feature Tour](../debugger/debugger-feature-tour.md).
 In this topic, we cover some areas that are not included in the feature tour.

 ## Pin data tips

-If you frequently hover view data tips while debugging, you may want to pin the data tip for the variable to give yourself quick access.
+If you frequently hover over data tips while debugging, you may want to pin the data tip for the variable to give yourself quick access.
 The variable stays pinned even after restarting.
 To pin the data tip, click the pin icon while hovering over it.
 You can pin multiple variables.

 ![Pinning a Data Tip](../debugger/media/dbg-tips-data-tips-pinned.png "PinningDataTip")